GorbulasDev/learnelectra/docs/install_pi.md

 ---
 id: install_pi
-title: Setup XEP Wallet On Raspberry Pi
+title: Setup XEP Core Wallet On Raspberry Pi
 ---

-## **XEP Wallet on the Raspberry Pi**
+## **XEP Core Wallet on the Raspberry Pi**

-The following is the instructions how to setup the XEP Wallet on the Raspberry Pi.
+The following is the instructions how to setup the XEP Core Wallet on the Raspberry Pi.
 Minimum tested pi version is 3B.

 ## **Instructions**